 “Quiet Eye”: The secret to better ball striking

 The term “Quiet Eyes” was coined by Professor Joan Vickers, a specialist in Kinesiology (the study of body movement).
 In a study, she wanted to find out how elite golfers use their eyes.
 She used headgear which allowed her to see exactly where the elite golfers were focusing their eyes, before, during and after a shot.

-What she discovered, was that elite golfers have a common pattern of fixation of their eyes during a shot which is different to an average player (16 handicap).
+What she discovered, was that elite golfers have a common pattern of fixation of their eyes during a shot which is different to an average player, which results in better ball striking.

 She found that the average player is more erratic with the gaze and they don’t hold their gaze on the ball for as long, before taking the club back.
 They also tend to follow the ball with their eyes.
 The result of both is a more inconsistent strike on the ball, which equates to several lost shots each round.

 Breaking it down further, she found that the most important factor in the difference in ball striking, was the length of the fixation on the ball right before the shot.
 Elite players fixed their eyes on the ball for an average of 2 seconds, while the average player fixed their eyes for an average of 1.5 seconds.
 And this 0.5 seconds makes a difference!

 Golf is a hand-eye coordination sport.
 The eyes tell the body what it needs to do.
 The ball is essentially an intermediary target in the process of hitting a good golf shot.

 Another study was performed by Dr. Mark Wilson a lecturer in human movement science, and it involved reminding players to briefly focus on the EXACT spot where they wish to send the ball, and then settle their eyes back on the ball and hold them there.